To the outside world, Japan is known for being sexy.

 Even men with prior sexual experience aren’t having much sex- 50% of Japanese men who’ve had sex before haven’t had it in a year or more.
 Women’s numbers aren’t far behind.

-This has deep repercussions throughout society, with the population dropping by 1 million people since 2008 and raising concerns about society’s ability to support their aging population.
+This has deep repercussions throughout society.
+The population has dropped by 1 million people since 2008.
+There are now concerns about Japan’s ability to support their aging population.

-What seems stranger to us might be that for the most part, polls report that many Japanese people don’t want to have more sex- 1 in 5 men cite extreme dislike for sex, and 46% of Japanese women 16-24 want no sexual contact at all.
+Even stranger are polls reporting that many Japanese people don’t want to have more sex.
+1 in 5 men cite extreme dislike for sex, and 46% of Japanese women 16-24 want no sexual contact at all.

-It’s worth pointing out that Japan also has the third-highest suicide rate in the world, with 100 people taking their lives each day.
+It’s worth pointing out that Japan also has the third-highest suicide rate in the world.

 So- what’s killing the Japanese sex drive?